Skip to main content

 In general, you can plan to play closing costs again like when you first bought your home.
 This will be around 2-5% of your remaining loan balance.
 Refinancing includes other fees like an application fee, title insurance or title search fee, and depending on the lender, there might be more.
 Alltru mortgages have no origination fees which can save you some cash too.

-While it does cost some money up front to refinance your mortgage, some homeowners can make up this money over a few years with a lower monthly payment.
+While it does cost some money up front to refinance your mortgage, some homeowners can make up this money over a few years.
+Since many refinance to get a lower monthly payment, they can save that money every month to make up the cost.

 Next Steps to Refinancing